X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has emerged as a powerful technique for novel view synthesis, subsequently extending into numerous spatial AI applications.
-However, most existing 3DGS methods operate in isolation, focusing on specific domains such as pose-free 3DGS, online SLAM, and semantic enrichment.
-In this paper, we introduce X-GS, an extensible open framework consisting of two major components: the \textit{X-GS-Perceiver}, which unifies a broad range of 3DGS techniques to enable real-time online SLAM and distill semantic features; and the \textit{X-GS-Thinker}, which interfaces with downstream multimodal models.
-In our implementation of the \textit{Perceiver}, we integrate various 3DGS methods through three novel mechanisms: an online Vector Quantization (VQ) module, a GPU-accelerated grid-sampling scheme, and a highly parallelized pipeline design.
-The \textit{Thinker} accommodates vision-language models and utilizes the resulting 3D semantic Gaussians, enabling downstream applications such as object detection, caption generation, and potentially embodied tasks.
-Experimental results on real-world datasets demonstrate the efficiency and newly unlocked multimodal capabilities of the X-GS framework.
+However, most existing 3DGS methods operate in isolation, focusing on specific domains.
+In this paper, we introduce X-GS, an extensible framework consisting of two major components.
+The X-GS-\textit{Perceiver} unifies a broad range of 3DGS techniques to enable real-time online SLAM with semantic distillation.
+The X-GS-\textit{Thinker} accommodates multimodal models, enabling them to seamlessly interface with the \textit{Perceiver} to complete downstream tasks.
+In our implementation of X-GS, the \textit{Perceiver} leverages the latest vision foundation models to improve online SLAM performance and employs three key mechanisms to accelerate semantic distillation.
+The \textit{Thinker} can be built upon both contrastive and generative vision-language models and utilizes the \textit{Perceiver}'s semantic Gaussian splats to unlock capabilities such as 3D visual grounding and scene captioning.
+Experimental results on diverse benchmarks demonstrate the efficiency and newly unlocked multimodal capabilities of the X-GS framework.

 \blfootnote{This is a work in progress.}